kermitt2/grobid/doc/training/fulltext.md

-# Training Grobid's 'fulltext' model
+# Annotation guidelines for the 'fulltext' model

 ## Introduction